qualiascript/cat-theory/sections/2_logic/10_simplicial_sets.md

 Consider the category of Kan Complexes, `KanCplx`.
 A morphism in this category is an equivalence of Kan complexes up to homotopy, given by a difference in fillers.
-Taking the fillers as homotopies, this is a homotopy of homotopies for all `n`-simplicea of a Kan Complex.
+Taking the fillers as homotopies, this is a homotopy of homotopies for all `n`-simplices of a Kan Complex.
 This corresponds exactly to fillers, so that `KanCplx` is enriched on itself.
 In this sense, there is for any Kan Complex a strict version whose fillers are unique.
 Thus, given any equivalence in a Kan complex, it is equivalent to an equality.
 This is the Univalence axiom: `(a ~= b) ~= (a = b)`.